Diet and Laminitis

 On top of this there are strategies for feeding the IR & EMS horse, veterans (more prone to Cushing’s) and other endocrinopathic disorders, again all designed to reduce causative factors.

-How can Turmeric help the laminitic?
+How can diet help the laminitic?

 Inflammatory factors involved in the aetiology of laminitis are released through the activation of neutrophils.
 Although neutrophils are generally regarded as macrophages and the first line response to infection, they also release cytokines generating inflammatory regulators such as interleukins and tumour necrosis factors.
 Neutrophils are activated by various laminitic factors such as endotoxins, reperfusion and oxidative factors.
 The released regulators impact on antioxidant enzymes (glutathione peroxidase, SOD) depressing them and allowing oxidative factors such as NOX and superoxide to increase oxidative stress and feed back into neutrophil activation.
 At the same time the regulators increase the activity of MMP, having a direct impact on cellular destruction in the lamellar of the hooves.

 As such, one series of components in the aetiology of laminitis revolves around a downward spiral of oxidative stress generating inflammatory cues that suppress antioxidative factors and so increase oxidative stress.
 Simultaneously the inflammatory regulators help generate MMP to cause physical damage to the hoof.
-By interacting at both the oxidative and the inflammatory stages of this cycle turmeric can support those regulatory factors that return stress factors to normal.
+By interacting at both the oxidative and the inflammatory stages of this cycle diet can support those regulatory factors that return stress factors to normal.

 Laminitis is a complex issue with many factors to its development.
 Dietary causes, and strategies can help in its control, but they can be more fully supported by the inclusion of bioactives in the diet.